-- You spend 3hrs 43 mins on your phone on average.
+- You spend 3hrs 15mins on your phone on average daily.
 Security is important.

-- SIM Swapping scam is a cyber attack that is used to steal your information and money and is on the rise.
+- A SIM (subscriber identity mode) swap scam is a cyber attack that is used to steal your information and money.

 Cybercriminals have a number of sophisticated ways to access your personal details and drain your accounts.
 But one often overlooked method, known as SIM-swapping, is on the rise.

-Subscriber Identity Module (SIM) cards are where everything about you, as a user, including your phone number, is stored through the Global System for Mobile phones (GSM).
-Think of it as your home for all the personal information that you wouldn’t want to get into the wrong hands.
+SIM cards, which are used in all smartphones, are where your data, as a user, including your phone number, is stored through the Global System for Mobile phones (GSM).
+Think of it as your home for all the personal information stored in your phone that you wouldn’t want to get into the wrong hands.

-A SIM swapping attack is when someone tries to take control of your phone number by pretending to be you so they can use your number to gain access to your financial accounts through the second step of two-factor authentication (sending a text message or call verification to verify your identity).
+A SIM swapping attack is when someone tries to take control of your phone number by pretending to be you.
+They can use your number to gain access to your financial accounts through the second step of two-factor authentication (sending a text message or call verification to verify your identity).

-It’s a scary, real, and, unfortunately, very effective tactic to exploit unsuspecting people with poor security for their digital tools.
-Becoming aware and increasing your security awareness will stop you from becoming the next victim of cybercrime.
+It’s a scary, real, and, unfortunately, very effective tactic to exploit unsuspecting people with weak security for their digital tools.
+Becoming aware and increasing your security awareness will help stop you from becoming the next victim of cybercrime.

 Hackers will often use different strategies to find identifying credentials, such as your name, age, date of birth, and interests—all of which paint a picture of plausibility that they are you.
 Hackers gather this information through phishing or by gathering information on the internet about you whether it is through your social media channels or publicly available information on the web.